 Any linguistic pattern is recognized as a construction as long as some aspect of its form or function is not strictly predictable from its component parts or from other constructions recognized to exist.
 In addition, patterns are stored as constructions even if they are fully predictable as long as they occur with sufficient frequency.

 At the time of writing this chapter, this second definition represents a relatively broad consensus in the Construction Grammar community.
 Constructions are those form-meaning mappings that speakers have memorized in their network of linguistic knowledge, be it for reasons of formal or functional non-predictability or because of frequent exposure.
-It goes without saying that this is by no means the only view that is held (cf. Langacker 2005, Sag 2012 or Kay 2013, amongst others).
+It goes without saying that this is by no means the only view that is held (cf. Langacker 2005, Sag 2012, or Kay 2013, amongst others).

 Even with a working definition in place, it is, however, not always easy to identify constructions on the basis of natural linguistic data.
 It will therefore be useful to round out this section by going over a few strategies that can be used for this purpose.
 Hilpert (2014: 14) suggests four heuristics that tie in with several ideas that have already been mentioned.
 The first, and perhaps easiest strategy is to check whether an expression has formal characteristics that cannot be explained in terms of more general grammatical patterns.
 Whenever an expression can be said to be formally unusual or idiosyncratic, this is the case.
 An example would be the so-called big mess construction (Van Eynde 2007).
 In examples such as How big a mess is it? or If it’s that good a deal, you cannot refuse, an adjective precedes the determiner of an indefinite noun phrase.
 This particular order is not found elsewhere in the grammar of English and therefore motivates the recognition of a separate construction.

 The second heuristic is to look for non-compositional meanings.
-Idiomatic expressions such as get the ball rolling ‘initiate a process’, a smoking gun ‘incriminating evidence’, or weather the storm ‘master a difficult situation’ illustrate the phenomenon: The meanings of the parts do not correspond to the meaning of the whole expression.
+Idiomatic expressions such as get the ball rolling ‘initiate a process’, a smoking gun ‘incriminating evidence’, or weather the storm ‘master a difficult situation’ illustrate the phenomenon: the meanings of the parts do not correspond to the meaning of the whole expression.
 Yet, idioms are not the only constructions in which this can be observed.
 For example, the meaning of the English subject-to-object raising construction, which is exemplified by sentences such as I need you to calm down, is non-compositional.
 At first glance, this may not be entirely obvious.
 For an experienced speaker of English, the immediate interpretation of this sentence is that the speaker asks the addressee to calm down (‘I need something, namely that you calm down’).
 However, the sentence is structurally ambiguous.
 A beginning learner of English might thus interpret the sentence differently, thinking that the speaker would like to calm down, which, for some reason, she or he can only do when the addressee is present (‘I need you here so that I can calm down’).
 How the respective roles of the participants in a raising construction are interpreted is thus a matter of convention that does not automatically follow from the meaning of the lexical words that occur in such a construction.